Marcono1234/lingua/Performance optimizations.md

 the chars if not used by the language (and therefore that ngram does not exist either), without having to perform a lookup on the frequency map.

+Note: The original approach of using a `Char` array was dropped and replaced with a fastutil `Char2Short...HashMap`.
+The memory overhead of this really small (< 1 MB), but it makes language detection faster.

 #### Sorted array map structure

 The most compact way to store [primitive encoded ngrams](#primitive-ngram-encoding) is to use a sorted array map structure, where one sorted primitive array represents the ngram keys, and another array (for example an `Int` array, see [frequency encoding](#frequency-encoding)) contains the frequency value for each ngram.
-This implementation is based on in fvasco's proof of concept in https://github.com/pemistahl/lingua/issues/101#issuecomment-1086563136.
+This implementation is based on fvasco's proof of concept described in [this comment](https://github.com/pemistahl/lingua/issues/101#issuecomment-1086563136).

 In theory this can make lookup slower because a binary search has to be performed, compared to O(1) for a hash map in the best case.
 However, it is likely that the loops in `Arrays.binarySearch` are handled